codesensei-courses/fastapi-fundamentals/README.md

-In some parts of the "Pluralsight Fundamentals" course an incorrect URL is shown that points to this page.
+In some parts of the "FastAPI Fundamentals" course an incorrect URL is shown that points to this page.
 That's why you see this.
 The link below will send you on your way to the correct URL.